-It was a Facebook convo, and virtually everyone on that thread was asking...
+Huh??
+The comment was made in a Facebook convo, and virtually everyone on that thread was asking...

 WHAT breed is THAT??

-Being utilitarian by nature, and more than a little interested in self-sufficiency, I was immediately sucked in and utterly fascinated by what I began to learn about the American Bresse breed.
+Being utilitarian by nature and more than a little interested in self-sufficiency, I was immediately fascinated by this new American Bresse breed.

-Ambresse Acres is "ruled" by 3 roosters and 17 hens at the moment.
-There is lots of room to grow the flock, and lots of room for improvement in the flock itself.
+Ambresse Acres is "ruled" by 3 roosters, 17 hens in three pens, and a good number of upcoming youngsters.
+There is lots of room to grow the flock, and room for improvement in the flock itself.
 I am very excited for the challenges ahead.

-I hope you will join American Bresse breeders and myself on the journey!
+I hope you will join American Bresse breeders on the journey!